reubenmiller/thin-edge.io/containers/single-process/FINDINGS.md

 Though avoiding lock files would be ideal in single-process container environments.

-### Components hang if the local mqtt broker does not exist - TBC
+### Components hang if the local mqtt broker does not exist - #1797

 The following components seem to hang if the broker does not exist.
 There is very little log output to help determine what is going on, just the tokio trace messages about polling.